 Botox injections are injected into overactive, spastic muscles to reduce tone.
 It can help temporarily reduce spasticity so that individuals with cerebral palsy can practice walking without spasticity.

 Practicing walking with an improved gait pattern can help children develop new and proper walking habits, and can help keep spasticity in check even after the Botox wears off.
-However, Botox is only approved for children 2+, so if your child is toe walking before that, other treatments must be used.
+However, Botox is only approved for children 2+, so to address toe walking in your child before that, other treatments must be used.

 Baclofen is a drug that can be taken orally, injected, or pumped into the body to relax spastic muscles.

-However, the most popular and effective way is to get it pumped through intrathecal baclofen therapy, which involves surgically implanting a pump under the skin of the abdomen.
-It directly infuses baclofen into the spinal canal, so it can be delivered in smaller, safer doses.
+However, the most popular and effective way baclofen is administered is through an intrathecal baclofen pump.
+The pump must be surgically implanted under the skin of the abdomen.
+Since it is directly infused into the spinal canal, baclofen can be delivered in smaller, safer doses.

 Surgeries are often considered a last resort and are typically only recommended if all other treatments prove ineffective.

-Manual muscle and tendon lengthening surgeries are also commonly performed to combat spasticity in patients with cerebral palsy.
+Manual muscle and tendon lengthening surgeries are also commonly performed to combat spasticity in individuals with cerebral palsy.

-Understanding Toe Walking in Cerebral Palsy Patients: Key Points
+Understanding Toe Walking in Children with Cerebral Palsy: Key Points

 Minimizing spasticity is only the first step to correcting toe walking in children with cerebral palsy.
 Next, your child has to learn how to stand and walk correctly.
 It might feel weird or uncomfortable, but the more your child practices walking correctly, the easier it will get.